nprapps/bestpractices/javascript.md

 We prefer to use new syntax where it will add expressiveness, and where it does not incur a size or speed penalty due to transpilation.
 The [Babel ES2015 guide](https://babeljs.io/docs/en/learn) is helpful for learning these new features, as well as determining when they will create overly-complicated output code.

-Currently we avoid async/await and generators until support for them is more widespread.

 ### `let` and `const`

 Use these if you're comfortable with them. `var` remains acceptable, if you understand the quirks around its scoping.
 All variable should be declared with one of the three--never use the global assignment form, and try not to use global state if possible.